a close-up of orange and purple cells

 In 2022, an mpox outbreak occurred in several countries where the virus is not typically found.
 The infections were mostly mild and primarily affected individuals who had close physical contact with others who were infected.

 The 2022 outbreaks were caused by clade II monkeypox virus, the less virulent clade (strain).
-Also, 2022 cases in non-endemic regions (outside Central and West Africa), were mainly reported in men who have sex with men (MSM).
+Also cases in 2022 in non-endemic regions (i.e. outside Central and West Africa) were mainly reported in men who have sex with men (MSM).

-However it is important to note that anyone in close or intimate contact with an infected person, or who shares towels, bedding etc with them is at risk of contracting mpox, but it has spread very efficiently in MSM, sex workers and their contacts.
+That said, it is important to note that anyone in close or intimate contact with an infected person, or who shares towels, bedding etc with them, is at risk of contracting mpox.
+It’s just that recently it has spread very efficiently in MSM, sex workers and their contacts.

 The current outbreak is more widespread than any previous DRC outbreak, and clade I monkeypox virus has spread to some neighbouring countries where mpox is not considered endemic, including Burundi, Central African Republic, Republic of the Congo, Rwanda, and Uganda.
 This led to the World Health Organization (WHO) declaring this outbreak a Public Health Emergency of International Concern (PHEIC) on August 14th 2024.

-To date, there have been only two reported clade I cases outside Africa:
+To date, there have been few reported clade I cases outside Africa:

-• An individual in Sweden who was infected during a stay in a part of Africa where mpox is endemic.
-There is no evidence for autochthonous transmission within Europe at this stage.
+• An individual in Sweden was infected during a stay in a part of Africa where mpox is endemic.

-• An individual who arrived in Thailand on August 14th has now tested positive for mpox clade Ib.
-This is the first detection of clade Ib in Asia.
+• An individual who arrived in Thailand on August 14th tested positive for mpox clade Ib.
+This was the first detection of clade Ib in Asia.

-• There have been case reports elsewhere, but there are clade II.
+• There have been case reports elsewhere, but these are clade II.

 Advice to Productions